moooooooo/utils-shell/README.md

 # utils-shell
 A collection of shell scripts for various things.
-Each script should have a synopsis in it to explain what it does.
+Each script should have a synopsis in it to explain what it does.# utils-shell